myth-MC/mirlo/README.md

 ## Installation

-1. **Download the watchdog jar file for your platform**.
+1. **Download the mirlo jar file for your platform**.
 You can find the latest version on our releases page.
-2. **Add the watchdog jar file to your server's plugin folder**.
+2. **Add the mirlo jar file to your server's plugin folder**.
 Make sure to delete any older versions of watchdog.
 3. **Fully restart your server**.
 Type `/stop` and start the server again [instead of using `/reload`](https://madelinemiller.dev/blog/problem-with-reload/).

 Repeat the steps for every backend of your network.